What Is Thai Basil Chicken?

 What is the best substitute for holy basil in Thai basil chicken?

 Thai sweet basil is the closest substitute.
 It is milder and lacks the peppery clove note that makes the dish what it is, but it is the same family and the dish will still make sense.
 Italian basil is further away.
 Use more of it if that is all you have.
 The dish will be gentler than it is supposed to be.
 That is okay.
+Just know what you are making.

 Is Thai basil chicken the same as pad krapao?

 Yes.
-Pad Krapao Gai is the Thai name — pad means stir-fried, krapao means holy basil, gai means chicken.
+Pad Krapao Gai is the Thai name, pad means stir-fried, krapao means holy basil, gai means chicken.
 Thai basil chicken is what most English-language menus and recipes call it.
 They are the same dish.
 In Thailand nobody calls it Thai basil chicken.
 They just order it by name and it arrives in two minutes.

 Do you need a wok to make Thai basil chicken?